We procure goods and services that provide best value for SaskPower by being innovative, efficient and flexible.

 - The type of goods or services you provide.

 We'll contact you to confirm your addition to the wait list.
-We look forward to hearing from you!
+We look toward to nearing from you!

 As part of SaskPower’s commitment to safety, we’ve adopted the ISNetworld screening process when hiring contractors to perform high-risk work.